 In the case of SN 2025pht we have been extraordinarily fortunate that we have photometry with exceptional wavelength coverage, especially in the near- to mid-infrared, of the progenitor candidate, which are contemporaneous, or nearly-contemporaneous --- what we earlier termed a ``quasi-snapshot,'' which reveals the star's SED in extraordinary detail.
-This is astoundingly rare, to date, although progressively more {\sl JWST\/} programs are covering in various bands a number of nearby galaxies, which could be potential SN hosts.
+This is astoundingly rare, to date, although progressively more {\sl JWST\/} programs are covering a number of nearby potential SN host galaxies in various bands.
 Though we should appreciate the current stroke of luck, it is possible that this could occur again soon.
 However, what could well be lacking is sampling of the star's variability.
 We know that RSGs can be LPVs and, in fact, that their colors vary with their pulsations (e.g., \citealt{Ogane2022} in the particular case of Betelgeuse; the SN 2023ixf progenitor candidate, for instance, varied in $H-K$ by $\sim 0.68$ mag over just $\sim 34$ days, \citealt{Soraisam2023}).
 Possibly, archival {\sl HST\/} data at one or more epochs would also exist, as in the current case.
 Potentially, through a combination of time-series coverage of nearby hosts via the Vera C.~Rubin Observatory, together with the superb sensitivity and spatial resolution of {\sl JWST}, and the wide-field, near-infrared coverage of the upcoming {\sl Nancy Grace Roman Space Telescope}, the community may be able to gather more meaningful and instructive statistics on the nature of SN II-P progenitors.

-\begin{contribution} SDVD undertook much of the analysis and led construction of the manuscript.
-TS and NZ both provided {\tt space{\textunderscore}phot} photometry of the {\sl JWST\/} data.
-GSA provided the JAGB host-galaxy distance analysis.
-TGB conducted the Lick/Kast observations (PI AVF) of SN 2025pht and reduced the spectra; WKZ observed on 2025 August 30.
-DM, ODF, JEJ, WZ, AVF, and all other authors supplied cogent and valuable input, and provided detailed comments and edits on the original draft version. \end{contribution}
+\begin{contribution} S.D.VD undertook much of the analysis and led construction of the manuscript.
+T.S. and N.Z. both provided {\tt space{\textunderscore}phot} photometry of the {\sl JWST\/} data.
+G.S.A. provided the JAGB host-galaxy distance analysis.
+T.G.B. conducted the Lick/Kast observations (PI A.V.F.) of SN 2025pht and reduced the spectra; W.K.Z. observed on 2025 August 30.
+L.W., P.J.M., K.K., F.J.H., A.W., M.Z., and A.R. were responsible for obtaining and distributing online the optical SN 2025pht light curves.
+D.M., O.D.F., J.E.J., W.Z., A.V.F., and all other authors supplied cogent and valuable input, and provided detailed comments and edits on the original draft version. \end{contribution}